 July 31, 2020 - Sanofi and GSK announce a collaborative effort with the U.S. government to accelerate the development and manufacturing of a COVID-19 recombinant protein-based vaccine.
 The U.S. government will provide up to $2.1 billion, more than half of which is to support further development of the vaccine, including clinical trials, with the remainder used for manufacturing scale-up and delivery of an initial 100 million doses of the vaccine.

 July 29, 2020 - Sanofi and GSK announced an agreement, subject to final contract, with the UK government to supply up to 60 million doses of a COVID-19 vaccine.
 Sanofi, the vaccine candidate, in partnership with GSK, is based on the recombinant protein-based technology used by Sanofi to produce an influenza vaccine and GSK’s established pandemic adjuvant technology.
 And, ongoing discussions with the European Commission, France, and Italy on the negotiation team and other governments ensure global access to a novel coronavirus vaccine.

 June 23, 2020 - Sanofi SA said it expects to get approval for the potential COVID-19 vaccine developing with Britain’s GlaxoSmithKline Plc. by the first half of 2021, faster than previously anticipated.

 May 13, 2020 - Sanofi’s Chief Executive Officer Paul Hudson said in an interview with Bloomberg News, 'he warned that Europe risks falling behind unless it steps up efforts to seek protection against a pandemic that’s killed more than 290,000 people worldwide.'

-April 14, 2020 - Sanofi and GSK announce that they have signed a letter of intent to develop an adjuvanted vaccine for COVID-19, using innovative technology from both companies to address the ongoing pandemic.
+April 14, 2020 - Sanofi and GSK announced that they have signed a letter of intent to develop an adjuvanted vaccine for COVID-19, using innovative technology from both companies to address the ongoing pandemic.